-- Two on-going Phase 3 studies in Alzheimer's patients. - ✓ Over 400 subjects are now enrolled in the Phase 3 program (as of August 4, 2022). - ✓ Patients are being screened in clinical trial sites in the U.S., Puerto Rico, Canada and Australia. - ✓ Our Phase 3 studies have a relatively long & rigorous screening process to ensure only qualified patients who meet all inclusion & exclusion criteria are successfully enrolled.
+- Two on-going Phase 3 studies in patients with Alzheimer's disease dementia. - ✓ Patients are being screened in clinical trial sites in the U.S., Puerto Rico, Canada, S. Korea and Australia. - ✓ Our Phase 3 studies have a relatively long & rigorous screening process to ensure only qualified patients who meet all inclusion & exclusion criteria are successfully enrolled.